repository-settings/app/README.md

         strict: true
         # Required.
 The list of status checks to require in order to merge into this branch
         contexts: []
+      # Commits pushed to matching branches must have verified signatures.
+Set to false to disable.
+      required_signatures: true
       # Required.
 Enforce all configured restrictions for administrators.
 Set to true to enforce required status checks for repository administrators.
 Set to null to disable.
       enforce_admins: true
       # Prevent merge commits from being pushed to matching branches